 The aim of Beecaution is to build a Norwegian epistemic network of relevant actors to engage in the RECIPES discussion on Precaution and innovation, looking specifically at the case study on neonicotinoid pesticides and bees.

-The BeeCaution project is a national spin-off project from the H2020 RECIPES project, funded by the RCN's 'Supplementary Funding for Norwegian Participants in Horizon 2020 Projects'.
+The BeeCaution project (Bees pesticides and precaution: building an epistemic network in Norway) is a national spin-off project from the H2020 RECIPES project, funded by the RCN's 'Supplementary Funding for Norwegian Participants in Horizon 2020 Projects'.
 With this funding scheme, RCN aims for stronger impact of Horizon 2020 research in the Norwegian society and the involved partners and stakeholders for our supplementary funded project represent both research, society at large and industry.

 The aim of the BeeCaution project is to involve and reach out to several Norwegian actors in the production of knowledge in the Horizon 2020 project RECIEPES.
 The RECIPES project focuses on the relationship between the Precautionary Principle (PP) and innovation.
 The Precautionary Principle is an internationally recognized principle adopted at the UN Summit on Environment and Development in Rio in 1992.
 The principle enables political decision-making and regulation ofsubstances or technologies (such as chemicals, pesticides or nanotechnologies) that pose a risk to health or environment, even if knowledge on the risk is incomplete, uncertain or contested.